Ottilie Metzger: Later career: 1916-1924

+Career as a voice teacher and later life: 1925-c.1942

+Metzger mainly retired from the opera stage in 1925 when her husband Theodor became seriously ill.
+He died in March 1926 at the age of 40.
+Thereafter, Metzger only performed periodically in concerts and as a guest artist in operas; mainly devoting her time working as a voice teacher.
+In 1927 she joined the voice faculty at her alma mater, the Stern Conservatory.

-Metzger-Lattermann continued to perform as a Lieder recitalist, often accompanied by Richard Strauss and Hans Pfitzner.
+Metzger continued to perform as a Lieder recitalist, often accompanied by Richard Strauss and Hans Pfitzner.
 She gave her last concerts in 1933 under Bruno Walter in Berlin and Otto Klemperer in Dresden, with the seizure of power by Hitler.

-After 1933, under the Nazi regime, Metzger-Lattermann continued to perform for Jewish audiences, on at least one occasion in a Lieder evening with the baritone Erhard Wechselmann, who was also to perish in Auschwitz.
+In 1933 the Nazi Regime instated a ban on Jewish artists performing in public theaters other than those designated by the Jüdischen Kulturbund (Jewish Cultural Association); and after this Metzger was limited to performing for Jewish audiences.
+She performed on at least one occasion in a Lieder evening with the baritone Erhard Wechselmann, who was also to perish in Auschwitz.

 In 1933, the American theatre impresario George Blumental (a former associate of Oscar Hammerstein I, who in 1917 had tried to set up theatres for American troops in Paris), tried to arrange with Georg Hartmann and Arthur Hirsch to bring over conductor Blech and a troupe of 12 Jewish opera singers to present Wagner's Ring in New York.
 Hirsch's assistant, Otto Metzger, was Ottilie's brother and Ottilie was on the list.
 Blumental's plans came to nothing, partly due to the unavailability of Blech, Klemperer, and Walter.

-Metzger-Lattermann and her daughter fled to Brussels in 1939, but there were later rounded up by the Nazis and sent to the camps.
-She died in Auschwitz.
-The exact circumstances of the deaths of herself and her daughter are unknown.
+Metzger and her daughter, Susanne Lattermann, fled to Brussels in 1939.
+With the German occupation of Belgium during World War II, Brussels was no longer safe for Metzger and her daughter.
+Metzger was arrested on 2 October 1942, deported to Auschwitz on 10 October 1942, and arrived at Auschwitz on 12 October 1942 where her processing papers condemned her to death but without specifying how or when she would be killed.
+She died in Auschwitz sometime after this, with some sources speculating that it occurred sometime around February 1943.

+Metzger's daughter Susanne survived the Holocaust.
+The fact that her father was not Jewish and a Protestant spared her from being sent to a death camp, although her half-Jewish heritage did lead her to be fired from her secretarial job in Brussels and her legal documents marked her as a Jew.
+In 1947 she emigrated to the United States where she lived for the remainder of her life.